SandyGCabanes/SandyGCabanes/README.md

 - I lead the State of the Community survey initiative.
 I designed, launched, processed data, analyzed data and presented findings.
 - I started the DEP DataMasters initiative to help like-minded individuals gain confidence in presenting data-related topics, as well as gain mock interview experience.
 - I have many projects that use Python, Tableau, R, Power BI, SQL and Power query for Excel.
 - I also have projects that explore ETL in Google Cloud, AWS and Azure.
-I am committed to continuous upskilling.
+Will continue to add to these cloud projects.
 - Feel free to browse through my repositories!

 ### Data Analysis: